Scroll Top

 What is a container home?

 Shipping container homes (also known as CONEX homes) are exactly what they sound like; homes made from the steel shipping containers that you see carrying cargo everywhere on trains, trucks, and ships.
-From these giant Lego blocks, we are building homes of all shapes and sizes.
-Shipping containers are generally available in standard 10ft, 20ft, and 40ft.
-The smallest shipping container can provide about 100 square feet of floor space for a shipping container home.
-Eight larger containers together can make a two-story house at about 1400 square feet.
-Hundreds of container micro-apartments together can make a huge apartment building, as seen in Washington D.C.
+From these giant Lego blocks, we are designing homes of all shapes and sizes.
+Shipping containers are generally available in standard 10ft, 20ft, 40ft and 52ft.
+The smallest shipping container can provide about 80 square feet of floor space for a shipping container home.
+Eight larger 40 foot containers together can make a two-story house at about 2,560 square feet.
+Hundreds of container micro-apartments together can make a huge apartment building, as seen in Washington D.C. and Los Angeles, CA.

 Besides trendiness, interest in container homes is also part of a wider interest in saving money with prefabricated and modular homes.
 Many potential clients are looking for lower construction and maintenance costs.
-There is also a perception that container homes contributing to recycling.
+There is also a perception that container homes contributing to recycling and their high ‘Fire Proof’ steel construction is an ideal building material in high fire zones throughout the West Coast.

 Shipping Container Homes Have Standard Costs

 Our plans are equipped with everything that is needed for the builder to complete the build out.
-Delivery to the site, site preparation, foundation, assembly, and utility connections are the only variable costs.
-Container homes are generally always less expensive that a CMU, ICF or stick built home of the same size.
-Estimates vary, and some put the savings at 15-20%, depending on what you’re comparing against.
+Delivery to the site, site preparation, foundation, assembly.
+Container homes are generally always less expensive than a CMU, ICF or stick built home of the same size.
+Estimates vary, and some put the savings anywhere from 30-40% compared to wood frame and 300% compared to ICF.

 Shipping Container Home Building Plans